Mrc1104/examples/README.md

 ## Example README for PR Requests
-This README.md is used for students to practice pull requests
+This README.md is used for students to practice pull requests (added by Ryan Conaway, mc321015.
+Github: Mrc1104)

 # CS3560 - Example Project